firebase/extensions/firestore-bigquery-export/POSTINSTALL.md

 To review the schema for these two resources, click the **Schema** tab for each resource in BigQuery.

 Note that this extension only listens for _document_ changes in the collection, but not changes in any _subcollection_.
 You can, though, install additional instances of this extension to specifically listen to a subcollection or other collections in your database.
 Or if you have the same subcollection across documents in a given collection, you can use `{wildcard}` notation to listen to all those subcollections (for example: `chats/{chatid}/posts`).
+You can also optionally return STRING column with JSON object containing reference parent Firestore Document names.

+Tables partition options settings cannot be updated after creating a table.
+You will be able to update clustering.

 ### _(Optional)_ Import existing documents